"I've had enough. I really need a change!"

 Eventually I decided to start working on two new ventures:

-Thinking that it would be great if I could find some way to make a change but still take advantage of my experience and knowhow, I started, together with Noam, a good friend and former colleague, an association called Sales Summit for senior sales and marketing executives in Israel.
+Thinking that it would be great if I could find some way to make a change but still take advantage of my experience and knowhow, I started an association called Sales Summit for senior sales and marketing executives in Israel, together with Noam - a friend and former colleague.

 For two years, we met every month with a leading expert or executive to discuss or learn about a topic related to sales and marketing innovation.
 It was loads of fun and eventually, we sold the company to a local sales training organization.